Bathroom Fitters in Catford (SE6)

 Bathroom Fitting Tip for Catford Homeowners

-Catford bathroom plumbing — joist condition, waste runs, river-corridor flooding
+Catford bathroom plumbing — joists, waste runs, and flood-zone properties

-Three Catford-specific issues affect bathroom renovations.
-Floor joist condition.
-Many Catford Victorian terraces have first-floor bathrooms above the kitchen with original timber joists that have sagged or weakened over decades — particularly where past leaks have damaged the joists.
-We check joist condition during strip-out and reinforce or replace where needed before any new tiling.
-Adding sister-joists (full-length timbers fixed to the existing joists) or steel reinforcement costs £600-£1,500 typically.
-Tiling onto a weakened or bouncy floor causes cracked grout and movement within months — checking and reinforcing first is what makes the bathroom last.
-Waste run gradients.
-Bathrooms above kitchens have waste pipes routed within the floor joists down to the rear soil stack.
-Building Regulations Part H requires waste runs at minimum 1:40 gradient to maintain self-cleansing flow.
-Modifying the bathroom layout (moving a toilet, adding a bidet, repositioning the bath) means rerouting waste pipes.
-We design the routes during the strip-out so the gradient is correct without dropping the kitchen ceiling height.
-River-corridor flooding.
-Properties near the Ravensbourne or Pool River may sit in Flood Zone 2 or 3.
-Internal bathroom renovations don't trigger flood-zone planning conditions, but ground-floor cloakrooms or bathrooms benefit from flood-resilient design — water-resistant materials at lower levels, sealed cement screeds, raised electrical sockets above predicted flood level.
-Building Regulations Part C covers ground-floor moisture protection.
-Electrics in bathrooms follow BS 7671 Part 7-701 zoning.
-Cast-iron soil stacks on pre-1930 properties replaced with PVC cost £700-£1,200 for the rear section.
+Many Catford Victorian terraces have first-floor bathrooms with original timber joists that have sagged or weakened over decades, particularly where past leaks have caused localised rot.
+We check joist condition during strip-out and reinforce where needed before any tiling.
+That can mean adding sister-joists or steel reinforcement.
+Tiling onto a bouncy floor causes cracked grout within months; fixing the structure first is what makes the bathroom last ten years.
+Bathrooms above kitchens also have waste pipes routed within the floor joists down to the rear soil stack.
+Building Regulations Part H requires waste runs at a minimum 1:40 gradient.
+Modifying the layout, moving a toilet, repositioning the bath, means rerouting those pipes.
+We design the routes at strip-out so the gradient is correct without dropping the kitchen ceiling height below.

-Catford falls under Lewisham Council.
-Internal bathroom renovations don't need planning permission.
-Building Regulations apply for the electrical work (BS 7671 Part 7-701, notification under Part P), any boiler relocation (Gas Safe certification), and any unvented hot water cylinder installation (BS 7593 commissioning).
-Lewisham Building Control fees are typically £400-£600 where notifiable work is part of the scope.
-Properties within the Culverley Green conservation area face restrictions on external alterations only — internal bathroom work is unaffected.
-External soil stack replacement on visible front elevations may need conservation officer approval; rear-elevation work generally doesn't.
-A Catford bathroom renovation involves 5-7 trades over 3-5 weeks: plumbing, electrics, plastering, waterproofing, tiling, joinery, decoration.
-We assign one project manager from survey through handover.
-The project manager runs the daily programme, schedules the trades, manages materials, and reports progress with photo updates.
-Waterproofing systems use approved products from Schluter Systems or Mapei.
-Schluter-Kerdi membrane is standard for shower areas.
-Underfloor heating is designed to BS EN 1264.
-Fixed-price contracts cover labour, materials, all fees, Building Control where applicable, and any joist reinforcement, soil stack replacement, lead pipe replumb, hot water upgrade, or flood-resilience measures.
+Electrical work (BS 7671 Part 7-701) is notified under Part P. Boiler relocation needs Gas Safe certification.
+Unvented hot water cylinder installation requires BS 7593 commissioning.
+Lewisham Building Control fees apply where notifiable work is in scope.
+Properties in the Culverley Green conservation area face restrictions on external alterations only.
+Internal bathroom work is unaffected.
+Rear-elevation soil stack replacement generally doesn't need conservation officer approval; front-elevation work may.
+A Catford bathroom renovation involves 5–7 trades over 3–5 weeks: plumbing, electrics, plastering, waterproofing, tiling, joinery, decoration.
+We assign one project manager from survey through handover, who runs the programme, schedules trades, manages materials, and sends photo updates throughout.
+Waterproofing uses Schluter-Kerdi membrane or Mapei systems in shower areas.
+The fixed price, confirmed after a free site visit, covers labour, materials, all fees, Building Control where applicable, and any joist reinforcement, soil stack replacement, lead pipe replumb, or flood-resilience measures.
 The price doesn't change unless the specification does.
-We deliver mid-range specification at fair pricing — Catford clients value getting the work done properly without paying inner-London premiums.

 Bathroom Fitting in Catford: What's Included